KennthShang/PhaMer/README.md

 The prediction will be written in *example_prediction.csv*.
 The CSV file has three columns: contigs names, prediction, and prediction score.
 The test_contig.fasta contain a phage genome, so the output is phage.

 ### References
-The paper is submitted to the *ISMB 2022*.

 The arXiv version can be found via: [Accurate identification of bacteriophages from metagenomic data using Transformer](http://arxiv.org/abs/2201.04778)

 ### Contact